 ACTIVITIES & WILDLIFE SIGHTINGS

-Xugana Island Lodge is a pure water paradise and gives you the chance to experience a true Okavango Delta safari.
+Xugana Island Lodge is in a private concession offering a range of activities giving you the chance to experience a true Okavango Delta safari.
 All activities are conducted by experienced professional guides.
-Explore the crystal-clear waterways by mokoro (traditional dugout canoe) or motorboat, and enjoy the magnificent variety of bird, plant and reptile species found in the area.
+Explore the crystal-clear waterways by mokoro (traditional dugout canoe) or motorboat for the chance to enjoy the magnificent variety of bird, plant and reptile species found in the area.

 “ Outstanding, A truly remarkable experience.
 The staff were amazing, they treated us as if we are family staying with them for a few days.”